-Although it’s a modern property, it hasn’t lost any of its countryside charm or welcoming Northumberland hospitality.
+Although it’s a modern property, it hasn’t lost any of its countryside charms or welcoming Northumberland hospitality.
 The chic nautical decor paints a picture of Amble’s historic roots of a working harbour town.

-The Amble Inn Northumberland is the newest member of The Inn Collection Group, a brand that have a wealth of gorgeous inn’s across the county.
+The Amble Inn Northumberland is the newest member of The Inn Collection Group, a brand that has a wealth of gorgeous inns across the county.
 So, you know you’re in good hands with quality and service.

 Amble is just on the gateway of the Northumberland Coastal Route, so you’re only a few miles drive away from some of the highlights of Alnwick, Bamburgh, Lindisfarne and Seahouses.

 The best way to reach and to get around Northumberland is by car and the A1068 road will take you all the way through past Amble and the Northumberland coastline.

 There is a recognised Northumberland Coast route but I found it easier to use my SatNav or Google Maps to find places.

 As it was a relatively new hotel, I was worried I wasn’t going to be able to find it and there would be no Google Pin yet or signs!

 So, I was pleased to see a well-signposted route on the A1068 with a dedicated sign pointing to The Amble Inn Northumberland.
 It made the process really easy.